 Select the Google Account that you have Analytics access to.
 You will be asked to provide Meltwater with access to your Google Analytics Account, please select Allow.

-Now that Google Analytics is connected, go to Dashboards from the left side navigation bar and select your existing dashboard to add the widget to.
+5. Now that Google Analytics is connected, go to Analyze from the left side navigation bar and select your existing dashboard to add the widget to.

 When adding the Google Analytics Widget, select 'Google Analytics Source' to choose one of your Google Analytic's Properties.
 For further details on Properties, please review this information page from Google Analytics.